woodmc10/rugby/journal.md

 I've used Claude to help me create a python file that can use the annotations file from Supervisely to chunk out labeled images and create a Tensorflow dataset.
 * Goal: use the dataset to finetune movinet - no expectation of performance, just confirming the steps can be done.
     - Subtask: Complete documentation in a clear way that Future-Me could run if I didn't work on this project for the next year.

+### 2-17-2025
+Colab tutorial is crashing when trying to use TPU for inference.
+I haven't been able to identify if this is a versioning problem.
+For now I'm going to try to move forward with fine tuning on the tiny dataset on a CPU.
+I'll need to investigate other ways of training/inference if the dataset works.
+- I found a work around for the error.
+Using the CPU allows for inference.
+Now I need to break out the parts that need GPU for training.
+Likely will be best to create a separate training notebook.

+### 2-19-2025
+Links I may need in the docs
+* https://www.4kdownload.com/-54 (software for downloading from YouTube)